Pesticides 101

 Cons:

-Chemical pest control methods are not always the best choice, especially when considering environmental and human health concerns.
-Here are more details about alternative pest control strategies:
+Use of pesticides are not always the best choice, especially when considering environmental and human health concerns.
+Here are more details about alternative strategies:

-Biological methods use living organisms to control pests.
+Biological methods are using living organisms to control pests.
 These organisms can be predators, parasites, or pathogens.

 1. Predators